sakaiproject/sakai/basiclti/docs/ASSIGNMENTS.md

 a "Select External Tool (LTI)" button.
 Pressing the button will launch a resource picker similar to the "Install Learning App" in Lessons.
 Choose a tool, and go through the selection process.
-If you are using something like Tsugi's Trophy just before you will be given an option to "Configure the LineItem"  - the LineItem is part of the DeepLink response:
+If you are using something like Tsugi's Trophy just before you will be given an option to "Configure the LineItem" (<a href="images/assignments/01-Tsugi-LineItem.png" target="_blank">image</a>).
+LineItem is part of the DeepLink response:

 See http://www.imsglobal.org/spec/lti-dl/v2p0 - search for "lineitem", "available", and "submission".